BaileyJorrin/Authenication_POC/readme.md

 ## Introduction

-This project is a template for
+This project is a template for:

 * Settup up AD Authenication beside a custom Authenication provider
 * Retrieving Azure AD users in C# code (_Process is different for a on premise AD deployment_)